A businessman is using headphones while video conferencing on a laptop computer in a modern office.

 As companies look to modernize their systems, business phone services are an excellent place to start.
-Find out how VoIP differs from conventional office setups and how your business can leverage the advantages of VoIP.
+Explore the advantages of VoIP, how it differs from conventional office setups, and strategies for future investments.

 VoIP works on various devices through a softphone application, which is software that provides all the telephone functions like a dial pad and contact list.
 Along with a softphone app, professionals may wear VoIP headsets that plug into their devices.
-These are especially helpful for high-volume users, like those handling customer support or working in call center services.
+These are especially helpful for high-volume users such as those handling customer support or who work in call center services.

 [Read more: Choosing the Best Business Phone System for Your Business]